 - For more details, please refer to Box Valuation

-The merger model is widely used by the Investment Banking fraternity.
-The entire objective of merger modeling is to display to the clients the impact of the acquisition on the acquirer’s EPS and how this EPS is comparable in the industry.
+The investment Banking fraternity widely uses the type of financial model.
+The fundamental objective of merger modeling is to display the impact of the acquisition on the acquirer’s EPS and how this EPS is comparable in the industry.

 The basic steps for building an M&A model are as follows:

-The focus of this model involves is a construction of the balance sheet post the merger of the 2 entities.
+The focus of this model involves a construction of the balance sheet post the merger of the two entities.